-"What are you crying about, my little

-"Jimmy O'Brien licked me first, an' then father licked me for letting Jimmy lick me, an' then Jimmy licked me again for telling father, an' now I suppose I shall catch it again from father. "-Life.
+"What are you crying about, my little man ?"
+"Jimmy O'Brien licked me first, an' then father licked me for letting Jimmy lick me, an' then Jimmy licked me again

-He owned a gun-in it he blew-

-The gun went off, and he did, too.

--Judge.
 Brief but Expressive.
+He owned a gun - in it he blew-The gun went off, and he did, too.

-Joy Among the Germs.
+Joy Among the Germa.

 First Tubercular Bacillus-I see by the papers that a new germicide has been discovered.

+-Judge.

 Second Tubercular Bacillus-Good enough!
 I hope it will be as nutritious as Dr. Koch's.-Epoch.